ausgis/geosimilarity/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This release removes Yongze Song as the maintainer and makes Wenbo Lv the new maintainer of geosimilarity.
+* This release makes minor improvements to ensure that data is automatically loaded in tibble format.